-Identification Numbers for Paid Preparers
+ID Numbers for Paid Preparers

-If you pay someone else to prepare your return, that person must also include an identification number where requested.
+If you pay someone else to prepare your return, that person must also include an ID number where asked.
 A paid preparer may use any of the following.

 - his or her SSN

 - his or her PTIN

 - the federal employer identification number for the business